 02 of 08

 Chanterelles are, along with morels, the most commonly found wild mushrooms at markets and on menus in the United States.
-They have a slightly spicy edge along with their woodsy flavor and hold their firm texture better than most mushrooms when cooked.
+They have a slightly spicy edge along with their woodsy flavor and hold their firm texture better than most mushrooms.

 03 of 08